ricardoandre/kanoerp/kanoerp/README.md

   writing code.
 - **Mockup before implementation** for any new UI layout — confirm the visual direction before writing the component.
+- **Preview before writing, opt-in before overwriting.** Any bulk-write/import feature must classify rows and show a preview before committing anything — new / no-op / conflict — and require explicit opt-in (e.g. a checkbox) before overwriting existing non-empty data.
+Never auto-apply a bulk write silently.
+  All three `ui_import_*` modules (§8) independently converged on this pattern — treat it as a hard rule for anything new in this category, not just something those three happened to do.

 ---

 ## 6. UI conventions

+**What is antd?** It's [Ant Design](https://ant.design), the React UI component library NocoBase bundles and exposes via `ctx.libs.antd` — this is where `Modal`, `Table`, `Select`, `DatePicker`, etc. come from.
+The exact antd major version in this environment isn't confirmed (v4 vs v5 differ on some APIs, e.g. `Modal`'s static methods and how `message` is invoked), so the safest approach is to mirror components/props already proven to work in this codebase rather than assume a version. **Confirmed-working components/APIs**, pulled directly from actual files:
+`Modal` (incl. `.confirm()`, `.destroyAll()`), `Drawer`, `Dropdown`, `Select`, `DatePicker`, `InputNumber`, `Switch`, `Spin`, `message`, `Pagination`, `Upload`, `Button`, `Table`, `Alert`, `Progress`, `Input`, `Tag`.
+If a new component or prop is needed that isn't on this list, it's not necessarily broken — just unverified;
+say so explicitly rather than presenting it with full confidence.

 - All components use `React.createElement` aliased as `ce` — **never JSX** (no transpiler in the sandbox).